Types of Packaging Foam: EPS vs. EPE vs. PU vs. EPP

 -

-Recyclable Options
+Recyclable & Reusable Options

-Corporate Strategy
+Corporate Strategy and ESG Compliance

 To balance sustainability with business needs, companies also require a structured buying framework—which we’ll cover next.